sybrew/the-seo-framework/readme.txt

 		*  The Open Graph protocol no longer allows `article:modified_time` on `website` types, so:
 			* `page_modify_time` and all its settings.
 			* `home_modify_time` and all its settings.
+		/
+		* TODO The Site Name project has been abandoned, and this data is now accumulated automatically, so:
+			* `ld_json_sitename` and all its settings.
 		* Open graph type `blog`.
 It's no longer supported. `website` is used instead.
 		* Sitemaps timestamp format option.
 It will be converted to the new global timestamp format option upon upgrade.
 		* Polylang URL compatibility file.
 It now works without it.